The AirBox Indoor Air Quality Testing Services

 Floor plan submittal and proposal

 You need an accurate picture of indoor air contaminants.
-That’s why the AirBox Indoor Air Quality Assessment and Verification Testing process has you submit a floor plan first.
-Our Analytical group will then recommend the best sampling points in the facility.
+That’s why the AirBox Indoor Air Quality Testing process has you submit a floor plan first.
+Our Analytical Science Group will then recommend the best sampling points in the facility.

 STEP 2

-AirBox analytical technicians, led by our LEED accredited Environmental Scientist, will provide a quantitative assessment of particulate and gaseous contaminants.
+AirBox analytical technicians, led by our LEED accredited Environmental Scientist, will provide quantitative testing of particulate and gaseous contaminants.
 We use highly calibrated sensors and air sampling diagnostic equipment to provide the most accurate results.

 STEP 3